-The existing habitat conditions at the proposed greenhouse location consist of overgrown herbaceous vegetation, surrounded by dense forest.
-There is one intermittent stream located approximately 70 feet east of the greenhouse location (Appendix A, Figure 3).
-The stream was dry at the time of inspection.
+The existing habitat conditions at the proposed greenhouse location consist of dense, overgrown herbaceous vegetation.
+Forested areas lie to the northwest and southeast of the greenhouse location.
+There are no wetlands or waterbodies within or adjacent to the project area; the closest mapped feature is located approximately 570 feet to the southeast (Appendix A, Figure 3).
 Construction of the greenhouse would require removal of the vegetation within the proposed project area.
 Representative photographs of the proposed locations are provided in Appendix B.